 Welcome to the March market update.

-In our latest video, we were joined by Doug Jopling, senior investment analyst and portfolio manager.
-We covered off these questions:
+In our latest video, we were joined by Mark Devcich, Portfolio Manager, and Guy Thornewill, Head of Research UK & Europe and Senior Investment Analyst.
+We covered off these topics:

 We have also included a transcript.

 Sam De Court: Hi everyone, my name is Sam De Court and thanks for joining us today.
 With me on the video is Mike Taylor, Founder of Pie Funds, along with Guy Thornewill from our London-based investment team, and Mark Devcich, calling from the Auckland Office, covering the Australasian investment team.
 Hi everyone.

 SDC: Mike, we will start with you today.
 So last week we saw a note that you are shifting roles back to being Chief Investment Officer.
 Can you talk us through why you're doing this and what's your key focus right now?